HOW TO GERMINATE AND MAKE A BONSAI FROM STONE PINE ?

 Place the seeds in a pot as shown in the picture.
 Cover them with 1 cm of a moist substrate.
 Put the sowing pot on a pot cover and place it on the warm, airy and bright place of the window sill.
 The preferred temperature for germination is 25 to 30 °C.

-The substrate should always be slightly moist but do not over-water.
-The seeds will start germinating within 14 days.
+The substrate should always be slightly moist but not over-water.
+The seeds will start germinating within 14 - 21 days.

 Because Stone pine grows very fast - individual shoots can grow up to 30 cm a year, you should trim regularly.
 Always prune the plants with clean and sharp scissors to reduce the risk of disease.
 When pruning plants, be bold to get the shape you desire.

-When the first lateral shoots appear on the stem, we suggest removing them, as this will direct all your energy to grow tall instead of forming unwanted lateral branches.
+When on the steam lateral shoots appear they will grow in branches.
+If you don't want them, we suggest removing them as soon as possible, so the little tree will direct all energy to grow tall instead of forming unwanted lateral branches.

 When you feel that its trunk and branches are sufficiently shaped and thickened to your liking and the plant has reached the size that best suits you (suggest about 80 cm), transplant it into the final bonsai pot.
 It should be rectangular or round in shape and darker in color.
 In it, its growth will slow down significantly, and with careful care, it will inspire you with its beauty for many years.